adminpoly/DingDong-Grocery-APP-Monitor/readme.md

 | Description |
 | ------------ |
-| This script checks if there is a deliverable time slot today for the DingDong (叮咚买菜) APP (https://www.100.me/home/index) every so often, and push a notification it to your phone if there is a deliverable time slot.
+| This script checks if there is a deliverable time slot today for the DingDong (叮咚买菜) APP (https://www.100.me/home/index) every so often, and push a notification to your phone if there is a deliverable time slot.

 **MacOS+iOS use**